 Locate the drawableLeft property from the new list:

 Click the grey Pick a Resource button:

 You will then see the following dialogue box appear:

 Select your image from the left and click OK.

-To get back to the first properties page, click the link at the bottom that says View fewer properties:
+If you're using an earlier vesion of Android Studi, to get back to the first properties page, click the link at the bottom that says View fewer properties: